Kanawha County assistance programs.

-The "Avenues to Employment" Programs include assistance starting in-home day cares, Certified Nursing Assistant classes, LPN educational supports, job placement, career development, and family development, as well as a partnership with Skylink to train technicians for DirecTV installations and opportunities.
+The "Avenues to Employment" Programs include assistance starting in-home day cares, Certified Nursing Assistant classes, LPN educational supports, and general job placement.
+There is also free career development, and family development, as well as a partnership with Skylink to train technicians for high tech type role installations and opportunities.

 Receive free dental care for school-age children, low income and the elderly.
 The Kanawha Dental Health Council, Inc. provides this service to meet individuals dental needs.
 Call them at 304.348.6613.

 Receive free schools, clothes, and uniforms for school aged children from the Kanawha County Schools Shoe Fund.
 This organization can be reached at 304.348.1342, and they want to ensure that children have the supplies and clothes they need to be successful in school.

 Upper Kanawha Medical Center of Cedar Grove West Virginia (phone (304) 595-1770) offers some services on a sliding fee scale.
 Access a full program of comprehensive primary health care, medical and dental care.
 In addition specialist services include prenatal case management, general surgery, specialized occupational respiratory care, urology and family planning services.
 Find other ways to get medical bill help.